-This sweet and colorful Blueberry Balsamic Salad is a perfect, weeknight, lazy-night solution for when you need something to go with that frozen pizza.
+This sweet and colorful Blueberry Balsamic Salad is a perfect, weeknight, lazy-night solution for when you need something to go with that frozen pizza because life happens.

-For example (and please share your own stories at the social hub HERE), I was once snuggling with my son when he was like 2.
+For example, I was once snuggling with my son when he was like 2.
 Kissed him on his little nose, “I love you so much”.
 Then he looked in my eyes and vomited right into my mouth.

 Ah yep.
 Show of hands, who can relate.
 YOU are my people.